Safet5/espvoice-documentation/docs/source/tutorial.rst

 Learn Voice Command
 -------------------

 ESPVoice has the ability to recognize 12 customizable action voice commands, as well as a "call-for-emergency" voice command.
 Users can initiate the learning process for each customizable voice command by pressing the "Learning Voice Command" buttons within the Home Assistant/ESPHome interface.
-During the learning process, users will be prompted to say the command words three times.
+During the learning process, users will be prompted to say the command words two times.

 Users are free to assign any command to any of the voice command slots.
 For example, "Voice Command 01" can be assigned to "Switch on Kitchen Lights", while "Voice Command 02" can be assigned to "Turn off living room heaters", and so on.